 It’s an OK film, but very overrated; it’s definitely not quite the classic that some people make it out to be.
 Allegedly it’s Quentin Tarantino’s favourite Ozploitation film, and he is a very big fan of Franklin.
 Tarantino is such a sick and twisted individual that he thinks Psycho II is better than Psycho!
 (Tarantino also thinks Gus van Sant’s Psycho remake is better, because it’s “more real”…).
 It’s a decent, effective thriller, but not more than that It is well shot, but Franklin doesn’t have as much style as Hitchcock, or De Palma, for that matter.

-The film didn’t end up doing that well since they sold it as more of a slasher movie when it really was more of a thriller, much as happened with Psycho II.
+The film didn’t end up doing that well since they sold it as more of a slasher movie when it really was more of a thriller, much the same happened with Psycho II.

 The extras include all of the long interviews on Roadgames from the Not Quite Hollywood documentary plus an audio commentary with the director and film historian Perry Martin, another audio commentary with the cinematographer, costume designer, production secretary and filmmaker Mark Hartley; a third new audio commentary with writers and programmers Anna Bogutskaya and Olivia Howe; Kangaroo Hitchcock, an archival making-of; ideo interviews with Keach and Franklin; audio interviews with Franklin, Keach and stunt coordinator Grant Page; a lengthy lecture on the film with Franklin, co-producer Barbi Taylor and composer Brian May; demos of May’s score; an audio recording of the pre-production readthrough; one of Franklin’s early shorts; the original theatrical trailer; image gallery; and a huge 80-page book with essays, archival interviews, an overview of contemporary critical responses and other goodies.